jlashay/ELK-to-STACK/README.md

 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_
+- Filebeat watches for system logs data and montiors and reports changes made on the server.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records data of running services on your server, and forwards the collected data to Elasticsearch.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.